 If you have limited income and resources, you may qualify for Extra Help to pay for some Medicare Part D prescription drug costs.
 If you are eligible, Medicare could pay up to 75% or more of your drug costs, including your monthly premiums, annual deductible and copayments or coinsurance.

-In this stage, the amounts you pay out of pocket for your covered medications will temporarily change.
-As part of the standard 2017 Medicare benefit, you will pay only 51% of the cost for a generic drug and 40% of the cost for a covered brand drug while in the gap.*
+In this stage, the amounts you pay out-of-pocket for your covered medications will temporarily change.
+As part of the standard 2019 Medicare benefit, you will pay only 37% of the cost for a generic drug and 25% of the cost for a covered brand drug while in the gap.*

 Here are some key points to consider to help you get true value from your Medicare Part D plan:

-Each year, the Centers for Medicare & Medicaid Services (CMS) rates Medicare Part D plans on how well they perform in different categories, including customer service, patient safety, and member experience and satisfaction.
+Every year Medicare evaluates plans based on a 5-star rating system.
+The plans are rated on how well they perform in different categories, including customer service, patient safety, and member experience and satisfaction.
 The Medicare Star Ratings are important because they help you compare the overall quality of plans.
-Star Ratings range from 1 Star (poor) to 5 Stars (excellent), so look for a plan with above-average ratings to ensure you get the level of service and safety you deserve.
+Star Ratings range from 1 Star (poor) to 5 Stars (excellent).

 View the Star Rating Report for Express Scripts Medicare.